omarabid/rust-companies/README.md

 * [slowtec](http://www.slowtec.de) - Our robust & reliable automation systems are entirely written in Rust.
 * [VersionEye](https://www.versioneye.com)
   ([GitHub](https://github.com/VersionEye)) - We are using Rust to implement a command line tool which can identify software dependencies by their SHA values.
+* [tCell](https://www.tcell.io)([1](https://www.tcell.io/2017/06/agents-rust/)) - tCell's agent is built using Rust and runs in the app server as a means to collect data and block attacks.
-* [TreeScale](https://www.treescale.com) - At TreeScale we are implemented distributed PubSub system using Rust and MIO, which gave us 8x performance on for processing and distributing Container Images
+* [TreeScale](https://www.treescale.com) - At TreeScale we are implemented distributed PubSub system using Rust and MIO, which gave us 8x performance on for processing and distributing Container Images.

 #### Cloud | Hosting

+* [Clever Cloud](https://www.clever-cloud.com)([1](https://www.clever-cloud.com/doc/rust/rust/)) - We host Rust web applications, and a part of our infrastructure is developed in Rust.
 * [Cloudflare](https://www.cloudflare.com) - We are using Rust as a replacement for memory-unsafe languages (particularly C) and are using it in our core edge logic.
 * [Dropbox](https://www.dropbox.com)([1](http://www.wired.com/2016/03/epic-story-dropboxs-exodus-amazon-cloud-empire/)) - Optimizing cloud file-storage.
 * [Delimiter](https://www.delimiter.com) - Rust powers our bare metal provisioning system.